NetApp-openstack-dev/openstack-docs/source/glance/configuration/section_glance-enhanced-instance-config-NFS.rst

 6) Make changes to
 /etc/cinder/cinder.conf

-Set the following in each NFS backend stanza, paying attention to set glance_api_version to 2 in the DEFAULT stanza as well.
+Set the following in each NFS backend stanza.

 ::

-    [DEFAULT]
-    ...
-    glance_api_version = 2
-    ...
     ...
     [NetAppONTAPBackend]
     ...